SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Photo Policy

-Many of the traveling exhibits do not allow photography.
 However, you are allowed to take photos in most of the rest of the museum (except where noted).
-Make sure you turn off your flash and leave your tripod at home.

-SF Asian Art Museum Exhibits
+SF Asian Art Museum's Permanent Collection

 Third Floor of this SF Museum

 The first exhibit you will view is the South Asia Exhibit.
-This is where you will see several works of art from India, Pakistan, Bangladesh and Sri Lanka.
+This is where you will see several works of art from India, Pakistan, Bangladesh, and Sri Lanka

 After you finish in these rooms, you'll see a small room off to the left featuring artifacts from Iran and the surrounding countries.
 This exhibit is called The Persian World and West Asia.

-The next set of rooms is dedicated to Southeast Asia.
-The four rooms of this gallery include items from Cambodia, Thailand, Indonesia, Vietnam, Burma, Laos, Malaysia and the Philippines.
+The four rooms of this gallery include items from Cambodia, Thailand, Indonesia, Vietnam, Burma, Laos, Malaysia, and the Philippines.

 You will then enter a small exhibit on The Himalayas and the Tibetan Buddhist World.
-From there, you'll enter the largest exhibit which includes hundreds of pieces from China.
+From there, you'll enter the largest exhibit, which includes hundreds of pieces from China.

 The first room you enter is one of my favorites.
-It includes several small, yet intricate statues carved out of jade.
+It includes several small yet intricate statues carved out of jade.
 It's officially known as the Chinese Jade Gallery.

 There are three more rooms on the third floor showcasing larger statues from China.